SouchenOu/Webserv-explanation/README.md

 type:Specifies the type of socket to be created.

+Three types of sockets are supported:

+Stream sockets allow processes to communicate using TCP.
+A stream socket provides bidirectional, reliable, sequenced, and unduplicated flow of data with no record boundaries.
+After the connection has been established, data can be read from and written to these sockets as a byte stream.
+The socket type is SOCK_STREAM.

+Datagram sockets allow processes to use UDP to communicate.
+A datagram socket supports bidirectional flow of messages.
+A process on a datagram socket can receive messages in a different order from the sending sequence and can receive duplicate messages.
+Record boundaries in the data are preserved.
+The socket type is SOCK_DGRAM.

+Raw sockets provide access to ICMP.
+These sockets are normally datagram oriented, although their exact characteristics are dependent on the interface provided by the protocol.
+Raw sockets are not for most applications.
+They are provided to support developing new communication protocols or for access to more esoteric facilities of an existing protocol.
+Only superuser processes can use raw sockets.
+The socket type is SOCK_RAW.

 protocol:Specifies a particular protocol to be used with the socket.
 Specifying a protocol of 0 causes socket() to use an unspecified default protocol appropriate for the requested socket type.